Chart Color Schemes

 Broadbeach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area can significantly be influenced by changes in local infrastructure.
-AreaSearch has identified 30 projects that are expected to impact the area.
-Notable projects include Victoria & Albert Broadbeach, Broadbeach Cultural Precinct, Amaya Broadbeach, and Sea Glass.
-The following list details those projects likely to have the most relevance.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 30 projects likely to impact this area.
+Notable ones include Victoria & Albert Broadbeach, Broadbeach Cultural Precinct, Amaya Broadbeach, and Sea Glass.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.